Bunny350/Bunny350/README.md

 **OITSWILLIAM PANG** and the Open Source.
 Sometimes makes products that already exists, but other times don't.

 OITSWILLIAM PANG (real name: William Pang) is a hobbyist and cometimes a techie who is interested in making new products and "beefing-up" some of other's features.
-He also debunks
+He also debunks fake or unreal contents.

 The current repository he ranges includes:
 * Original designs (i.e. BabyDrone, srabbit),